junxit/us-congress-bills-114/derived/amendments.md

 ### 20 U.S.C. § 2324

-> by striking “The Secretary shall” and inserting “The Secretary shall, in consultation with the Director of the Institute for Education Sciences,”; and
+> by striking “The Secretary shall” the first place it appears and inserting “The Secretary shall, in consultation with the Director of the Institute for Education Sciences,”; and

 | | |
 |---|---|